GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 The byte size of numeric data type is greater than any other languages.
 This is just a maximum byte size numeric data type can have and it can be much smaller depending on the what the number is.
 This flexibility of the byte size makes Python doesn't require data type declaration.

-Data type `float` is one of the commonly used numeric data type as it’s the smallest data type that can express the fraction besides `complex`.
+Data type `float` is one of the commonly used numeric data type as it's the smallest data type that can express the fraction besides `complex`.
 The `float` data type has following properties:

 * Extra zeros (beside right behind the decimal point) at end of the number are ignored.
 * Calculation returns `float` data type automatically when…